 Attend exploratory events during the semester, including our signature Meet the Majors Fair, Alumni Networking Dinner, and College Conversations, to begin asking questions and practicing your networking skills.
+Check out the event calendar here!

 Meet the Majors Fair